Apply — MFA in Film

 Beginning in 2023, summer residencies for the MFA in Film program will take place during the month of July.
 Beginning in 2024, Winter residencies will take place during the month of January.
 Please note that this is a change from prior years, when residencies took place in April and October.
 No residencies will take place in April 2023.

 At VCFA, we see every applicant as an individual.
-If your desired starting semester’s application deadline has passed but you’d still like to apply, please contact Alia Quart Khan to inquire about flexibility.
+If your desired starting semester’s application deadline has passed but you’d still like to apply, please contact our Admissions team to inquire about flexibility.

 Let's Get Started!